 There are a few ways into the park, which is more than 9,000 acres in size.
 Lindsey Furlong from L&A's Community & Development Services department frequents the park and offered to take me on a hike to show me around the area.
 On a mild spring morning we hit the road to Tamworth to her preferred route in - a 10.6 kilometre in-and-out hike to Norway Lake via Norway Lake Road.

-After making a quick stop at the Black Cat Café in Tamworth to pick up a to-go lunch, we took Mountain Road to Bellheck Road east of the village.
+After making a quick stop in Tamworth to pick up a to-go lunch, we took Mountain Road to Bellheck Road east of the village.
 As we entered the vicinity I could already tell this place was going to be right up my alley.
 The gravel road was lined with mature trees on either side, creating more than a kilometre of leafy tunnel.